What are some of the defining qualities of contemporary windows?

 They may also be customized to match your home's decor.
 PVC and aluminum are cheaper than wood and vinyl but last less, making them suitable for short-term solutions.

-Window size affects replacement and upgrades costs.
+Window size affects replacement and upgrade costs.
 Due to less material and work, smaller windows are cheaper.
 Due to their size and complexity, more extensive window installations may cost more.

 Finally, customizing contemporary windows might raise their price.
 Tinting or ornamental trim can add visual value to windows.
 Energy-saving elements like double- or triple-paned glass can increase insulation and minimize outside noise.